percyBidd/wifi-connect-headless-rpi/INSTALL.md

 `sudo ./rpi_headless_wifi_install.sh`

 ### Running
-Rebooting the rpi will automatically run the ./run.sh script
+Rebooting the rpi will automatically run the `./run.sh` script\
+ `sudo reboot`

-With a direct connection to the rpi, you can manually run the script.
+With a direct connection to the rpi, you can manually run the `./run.sh` script.\
 More info is also found at by reading the [RUN.md](RUN.md) file.